 Why I decided to write about this:

-In fact this case study really came about by accident because the specific banner I want to draw your attention to actually disappeared for about a month due to what I believe was a WordPress update that removed the code which made it appear.
-And in that month that it was gone, I will share what happened and frankly, it’s quite shocking…
+This case study really came about by accident because the specific banner I want to draw your attention to actually disappeared for about a month due to what I believe was a WordPress update that removed the code which made it appear.
+And in that month that it was gone, I will share what happened and frankly, it’s quite shocking.

 There are many different ways you can arrange a banner or banners on your website: